menglishca/keyin-course-notes/content/fullstack/course-notes/week-05/examples/_index.md

 ## Example 3: Random Quotes App
 ### Ask
-Create an Express application to display and store user quotes
+- Create an Express application to display and store user quotes
+- A base repository can be found [here]https://github.com/menglishca/random-quotes-base.git)

 ### Features
 - Display a list of current quotes